-- The storage manager is responsible for maintaining a database's files. - Some do their own scheduling of I/O operations to improve spatial and temporal locality of pages. - It organizes the files as a collection of pages. - Tracks data being read from and written to pages.
+- The storage manager is responsible for maintaining a database's files. - Some do their own scheduling of I/O operations to improve spatial and temporal locality of pages. - It organizes the files as a collection of pages. - ► Tracks data being read from and written to pages. - Tracks the available free space.